Federal Communications Commission.

 4. In establishing the statutory framework for the transition to DTV, Congress directed the Commission to grant any new DTV licenses to all existing television broadcasters.
 Congress stated in section 336 of the Communications Act that “[n]othing in this section shall be construed as relieving a television broadcasting station from its obligation to serve the public interest, convenience, and necessity.”
 Likewise, in implementing section 336 in the 5th Report and Order in the DTV proceeding (62 FR 26966, May 16, 1997), the Commission reaffirmed that digital TV broadcasters remain public trustees and must serve the public interest, and that existing public interest obligations continue to apply to all broadcast licensees.

 5. The Commission also indicated, however, that “[b]roadcasters and the public are also on notice that the Commission may adopt new public interest rules for digital television.”
 Commenters in the DTV proceeding adopted different views on this issue, with some arguing that broadcasters' public interest obligations in the digital world “should be clearly defined and commensurate with the new opportunities provided by the digital channels broadcasters are receiving,” while others contended that “current public interest rules need not change simply because broadcasters will be using digital technology to provide the same broadcast service to the public.”
-The Commission declined to resolve the issue in the DTV proceeding, instead choosing to issue a notice to consider all views at a later point.
+The Commission declined to resolve the Start Printed Page 4212issue in the DTV proceeding, instead choosing to issue a notice to consider all views at a later point.